 James J. Silk

-Clinical Professor of Law, Allard K. Lowenstein International Human Rights Clinic, and Executive Director, Orville H. Schell, Jr. Center for International Human Rights
+Clinical Professor of Law, Allard K. Lowenstein International Human Rights Clinic; Supervising Attorney; and Director, Orville H. Schell, Jr. Center for International Human Rights

 J.D., Yale, 1989.